Friday, May 10, 2019

 LB: Antonio Cabrini

 Antonio Cabrini was one of the best leftbacks in the world during his time.
-He was remembered for being a part of the great defensive unit at Spain 1982.
+He was remembered for being a part of the great defensive unit that helped Italy to win the 1982 World Cup in Spain.
 He spent the best part of his career with Juventus, winning the European Cup in 1985.
 He started his career with U.S. Cremonese.
 He also played for Atalanta and Bologna.
 He picked up 73 caps, and went to the 1978, 1982 and 1986 World Cup Finals.

 RB/LB: Gianluca Zambrotta